Resources | Current Student

 A post-prospectus student will be paid at the highest salary level at the start of the next semester.
 A post-prospectus student is allowed to complete dissertation work applicable to their degree outside of BU (an international PhD student should refer to the CPT requirements as they pertain to completing research work outside of BU listed under “Considerations for International Students”).

-Post-BS PhD students may satisfy the 4-credit practicum requirement of the Master of Science degree with 4 credits of EC900 research in the semester of the student’s successful prospectus defense.
+Post-BS PhD students may satisfy the 4-credit practicum requirement of Master of Science degree requirements for Electrical Engineering and Computer Engineering with 4 credits of EC900 research in the semester of the student’s successful prospectus defense.
 Students are responsible for applying for graduation after those steps are met.
+All students must apply for graduation and complete the required tasks in order to receive the Master’s degree.

 After passing the Prospectus Defense, students will enroll for four credits of EC 991 Dissertation each semester until the total credit requirement is met (64 credits for Post-BS, 32 credits for Post-MS).
 Once the student has fulfilled the total minimum credits requirement, he/she will be registered for 2 credits of EC 991 by the Academic Program Manager each semester until they graduate.